Coreoz/Guice-Junit/README.md

 Guice JUnit
 ==========
-TODO Guice & JUnit 5
+Provide a simple and basic JUnit 5 extension to inject Guice members into JUnit 5 tests.

 Installation
 ------------